bokulich-lab/moshpit-docs/docs/chapters/03_workflows/05_dereplicate_and_abundance.md

 The `--o-table` output is a `FeatureTable[PresenceAbsence]` mapping each representative MAG to the samples it was found in.

 :::{note}
 If you did not run BUSCO, omit `--m-metadata-file` and `--p-metadata-column`.
-In that case, `dereplicate-mags` selects the longest MAG as the representative from each cluster.
+In that case, [`dereplicate-mags`](#q2-action-mag-dereplicate-mags) selects the longest MAG as the representative from each cluster.
 :::

-After dereplication you can apply a second round of quality filtering on the dereplicated set:
+After dereplication you can apply a second round of quality filtering on the dereplicated set with [`filter-derep-mags`](#q2-action-mag-filter-derep-mags):

 ```{code} bash
 mosh mag filter-derep-mags \